What Makes a Paragraph a Paragraph?

 Topic + controlling idea 2: Organic food is better for you because it is produced without dangerous pesticides.

 Again, this would be a good idea for a paragraph because it focuses on one clear message or idea about the topic: how using no pesticides makes organic food better for you.
-In your paragraph, you could explain the connection between pesticides and your health, for example.
+In your paragraph, you could explain the connection between pesticides and your health, for example, and how the lack of these chemicals makes organic food better for you.

 The above is just an example.
 You may disagree that organic food is really better you.
 If so, you can write a paragraph using a controlling idea 3.